Constitution and Bylaws

 IV.2.4 The property of the Association shall be vested in the Executive Council, which will be responsible for conducting the business and legal affairs of the Association.
 The Executive Council may not bind the Association to an obligation in excess of its current net assets.

 IV.2.5 Should the President be unable to perform his duties, the Vice-President shall succeed to that office.
 A vacancy in the office of the Secretary or Treasurer shall be filled by the Executive Council for the remainder of the year in which the vacancy occurs.
 If more than three vacancies on the Executive Council occur in any one year, the Council may fill such vacancies for the remainder of the year.
+The Executive Council reserves the right to remove by 3/4 vote of its members present (virtually or in-person) any officeholder of the Association who the Executive Council deems has demonstrated ethical misconduct or unprofessional behavior.

 IV.2.6 The Executive Council sets the policies governing the investment portfolio of the Association, with the advice of the Finance Committee, and oversees the office of Treasurer.